Latent protein trees: Model definition

 \subsubsection{Systematic effects}

-We define systematic effect as a portion of variability expressed in a large collection of isotope groups that cannot be classified neither as non-specific measurement noise nor biological variability, meaning that it is more likely due to technical variability.
-These effects are usually characterized by high levels of correlation across many isotope groups, but potentially only in a subset of the samples (for example, only those in one batch).
+We define systematic effect as a portion of variability expressed in a large collection of isotope groups that cannot be classified either as nonspecific measurement noise or biological variability, meaning that it is more likely due to technical variability.
+These effects are usually characterized by high levels of correlation across many isotope groups, but potentially only in a subset of the samples (e.g., only those in one batch).
 We capture the first part through the use of independent Gaussian priors on the elements of $\A$, which allows systematic effects to span the entire set of isotope groups.
-Aiming to allow individual samples to be largely dropped from specific systematic factors, we utilize independent Laplace priors for the elements of $\z_n$.
-These are parameterized as scale mixtures of Gaussians with exponential mixing densities to facilitate inference \citep{henao11b}.
+Aiming to allow individual samples to be largely dropped from specific systematic factors, we utilize independent Laplace priors for the elements of ${\mathbf z} _n$.
+These are parameterized as scale mixtures of Gaussians with exponential mixing densities to facilitate inference [\citet{henao11b}].
 We consider that the number of systematic factors $N_F$ is not critical because we are not concerned about the interpretability of matrix $\A$.
 Besides, we have observed empirically that the variance explained by the systematic effect factors saturates quickly as $N_F$ increases.
-However, we decided to place an automatic relevance determination (ARD) prior on $\A$ \citep{neal96a}.
-In particular, being $a_{ij}$ and $z_{jn}$ elements of $\A$, and $\z_n$, respectively, we have
+However, we decided to place an automatic relevance determination (ARD) prior on $\A$ [\citet{neal96a}].
+In particular, being $a_{ij}$ and $z_{jn}$ elements of $\A$ and ${\mathbf z}_n$, respectively, we have

-where $\rho_j$ is a shared factor-wise variance for the columns of $\A$, $\tau_{jn}$ is an auxiliary variance with exponential mixing so marginally, $z_{jn} \sim \La(\lambda^2)$ \citep{andrews74}.
+where $\rho_j$ is a shared factor-wise variance for the columns of $\A$ and $\tau_{jn}$ is an auxiliary variance with exponential mixing so, marginally, $z_{jn} \sim\La(\lambda^2)$ [\citet{andrews74}].
 We further place a gamma hyperprior on the rate of the Laplace distribution with parameters $\ell_s=4$ and $\ell_r=2$.
-The mechanism behind an ARD prior is rather intuitive, for large values of $\rho_j$ will correspond to small values of the $j$-th column of $\A$, thus virtually \emph{switching off} the entire effect.
+The ARD is a variable selection prior; Large values of $\rho_j$ will correspond to small values of the $j$th column of $\A$, thus virtually \textit{switching off} the entire effect.
 Setting $r_r=1.1$ and $r_s=0.001$ will encourage the desired behavior.
-In practice, the \emph{effective} number of factors can be determined by thresholding $\rho_j$ or the elements of $\A$ column-wise.
+In practice, the \textit{effective} number of factors can be determined by thresholding $\rho_j$ or the elements of $\A$ column-wise.